Back to top

 Symptoms of Achilles tendon rupture

 If you rupture your tendon, you’re likely to have a sudden, sharp and severe pain in the back of your leg.
 It might feel like you’ve been kicked or hit in the back of your leg.
-You might also hear a snapping or popping sound when it happens.
+You might also hear a snap or pop sound when it happens.
 Usually, the pain then settles into a dull ache.
-You may also have:
+Although not everyone who ruptures their Achilles tendon feels pain.

 - some swelling in your calf